tsutaj/PrintICPCLibrary/README.md

 * This is not verified except GNU Bash version 4.3.11.
 * It requires pLaTeX, and dvipdfmx and imports `cpp` files by default.
 Please change `generate.sh`  in accordance with the situation.
 * By default, TeX file is automatically erased and PDF file only remain.
-If you want to remain both TeX and PDF files, please comment-out 36th line of `generate.sh`.
+If you want to remain both TeX and PDF files, please edit 28h line of `generate.sh`.
 * For International Readers: 3rd line of `tex_head.txt` is not essential because this package is needed only for displaying Japanese.
 Please comment-out this line.
 * **Please note that I shall not be responsible for any loss, damages and troubles by using this program.**